top of page

 -----------------

-3. Do you have a back-up communication channel agreed with the team, in case the main channel breaks?
+3. Have you established an alternative communication channel with the team in case the primary one malfunctions?

 -----------------